kennydoit/fin-trade-extract/incremental_etl_and_watermarking.md

       Step 1: Create listing of SYMBOLS to pull that can be used for batch processing.
               Ignore records where API_ELIGIBLE = 'NO'
               Include Active and Inactive Symbols

+              Important: This is a bootstrapped process that applies to all symbols regardless of whether they have data or not.

+              Here is the logic:
+                  If FIRST_FISCAL_DATE is null and LAST_FISCAL_DATE is null and API_ELIGIBLE = 'YES' then run extraction using the full history (not compact)

+                  If FIRST_FISCAL_DATE is not null and LAST_FISCAL_DATE is not null and API_ELIGIBLE = 'YES' then do this:
+                         a. if current date - LAST_FISCAL_DATE < STALENESS (5 DAYS, SHOULD BE PARAMETERIZED IN THE WORKFLOW) then use the COMPACT argument on the API call and pull only the latest 100 days
+                         b. otherwise pull the full history.
       Step 2: Run API extractions for all remaining symbols Step 3: Load all data into Snowflake
       Step 4: Once data are loaded, update ETL_WATERMARK table.